J. Lawrence Aber

 Lawrence Aber is Albert and Blanche Willner Family Professor in Psychology and Public Policy at the Steinhardt School of Culture, Education, and Human Development, and University Professor, New York University, where he also serves as board chair of its Institute of Human Development and Social Change.
-He earned his PhD at Yale University and his bachelor’s degree from Harvard University.
+He earned his doctorate at Yale University and his bachelor’s degree from Harvard University.
 He previously taught at Barnard College, Columbia University, and at the Mailman School of Public Health at Columbia University, where he also directed the National Center for Children in Poverty.
 He is an internationally recognized expert in child development and social policy and has co-edited Neighborhood Poverty: Context and Consequences for Children (1997, Russell Sage Foundation), Assessing the Impact of September 11th 2001 on Children Youth and Parents: Lessons for Applied Developmental Science (2004, Erlbaum) and Child Development and Social Policy: Knowledge for Action (2007, APA Publications).

 His basic research examines the influence of poverty and violence at the family and community levels and on the social, emotional, behavioral, cognitive, and academic development of children and youth.
 Aber also designs and conducts rigorous evaluations of innovative programs and policies for children, youth, and families, such as school-based social-emotional learning programs, violence prevention, literacy development, welfare reform, and comprehensive services initiatives.
 He testifies frequently before Congress, state legislatures, and other deliberative policy forums.
 The media, public officials, private foundations, and leading nonprofit organizations frequently seek his opinion or advice about pressing matters concerning child and family well-being.